oeo/prompts/readme.md

    ```
    - The pre-commit hook automatically encrypts your files
    - Only the encrypted `.gpg` files are committed
+   - Each recipient listed in GPG_RECIPIENTS can decrypt the files

 3. Pull or push changes:
    ```bash